dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-add-cluster-new-cluster-existing-node-Cluster1-worker-option-only.png)

-Click on clipboard like icon to copy the command and hit done.
+4) Click on clipboard like icon to copy the command and hit done.

-Past the command on the Terminal and it will start the provisioning of the all-in-1 RKE cluster `cluster1`
+5) Pass the command on the Terminal and it will start the provisioning of the all-in-1 RKE cluster `cluster1`

-Exit the terminal.
+6) Exit the terminal.

 #### Provision additional RKE Cluster, All-In-One RKE clusters `Cluster2`